 20) Aleksandar Kolarov, the Koi fish tattoo

-Aleksandar Kolarov is the famous Serbian professional footballer who plays for Manchester City and the Serbia national team.
+Aleksandar Kolarov is the famous Serbian professional footballer who plays for AS Roma and the Serbia national team.
 Have to respect the observance of the traditional Japanese style on this man’s sleeve.
 The Koi fish tattoo is a symbol of luck and fortune – certainly he had some of that, with Citizens winning the Premier League twice in the last three years.

 19) Mauro Icardi, the Roar of the Goleador